 As anyone who has lived here for a while can tell you, Dutch toilets are not free of charge.
 Another major fail, if you ask me.
 Fees range from 25 cents to a whole euro, depending on city and location.
 Train stations, cafés, and restaurants will all charge you to use their facilities, as will all three of the actual public toilets in the country.

 You might be wondering what all this money goes towards.
 Well, keep wondering, because we have no idea.
-According to the Dutch Toilet Organisation, only one in four toilets in the Netherlands is actually clean, and less than 16 percent of toilets in public areas like train stations passes the Dutch Toilet Organisation’s fit-for-purpose test.
+According to the Dutch Toilet Organisation, only one in four toilets in the Netherlands is actually clean, and less than 16 percent of toilets in public areas like train stations pass the Dutch Toilet Organisation’s fit-for-purpose test.
 Presumably, some of the money pays the wages of the omnipresent toiletjuffrouw — the lady who takes your money when you’re entering the toilet (good for her though).

 Sneaking into café toilets is an option

-Officially, most cafes will ask you for fifty cents if you use their toilets without buying something.
+Officially, most cafés will ask you for 50 cents if you use their toilets without buying something.
 But you can decide to risk your dignity and sneak past the waitstaff to the toilet in the back.
 Legally, they can’t make you pay, though it is considered pretty rude.
-Nonetheless, in an emergency when you have no change in your pockets, it’s an option, if not the best option.
+Nonetheless, in an emergency when you have no change in your pockets, it’s an option — if not the best option.

 Toilets are actually pretty important